gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Removed "Reduced Redundancy" storage class from Amazon S3 remote storage options, because Amazon are deprecating it (and it now costs more, for inferior redundancy - https://updraftplus.com/forums/topic/amazon-is-phasing-out-reduced-redundancy-storage/)
 * TWEAK: Backup files missing error message corrected
 * TWEAK: Add the handlebars-js and xamin/handlebars.php libraries
-* TWEAK: The FTP storage module has been ported to outputing its configuration via a template
+* TWEAK: The FTP storage module has been ported to outputting its configuration via a template
 * TWEAK: Introduce internal API and port all job data saved in storage modules to be instance-local

 = 1.13.5 - 08/Aug/2017 =